-This course is divided into two parts; Public health disease monitoring, large scale data collection, analysis, and data visualizations (7 credits) and Interventions, mHealth and eHealth (10 credits).
-It deals with diet-related global diseases, their prevalence, trends and determinants with focus on diet and physical activity and also aims to give you a deeper understanding and knowledge of intervention studies in the field of nutrition and physical activity, especially interventions delivered through internet/mobile phone technology.
+This course is divided into two parts; Public health disease monitoring, large scale data collection, analysis, and data visualizations (7 credits) and Interventions and digital health, (8 credits).
+It deals with global diseases, their prevalence, trends and determinants with focus on diet and physical activity.
+It also aims to give you a deeper understanding and knowledge of intervention studies in the field of nutrition and physical activity, especially those that use tools in digital health.

 Introduction to the course

 This part of the course will cover study planning, study design (randomized controlled trials), and evaluation (data analyses and interpretation of results).
-You will write a project plan for an intervention study, which will include three phases: planning, implementation and evaluation.
-You will present your project plan and will also be an opponent on another group's project plan.
+You will write a study protocol for a randomized controlled intervention study, which will include three phases: planning, implementation and evaluation.

-During the course you will discuss how to develop the components of an intervention as well as how to evaluate whether it was effective or not.
-This course will also cover behaviour change models and techniques (for example motivational interviewing) as well as knowledge on how to develop interventions utilising the internet and mobile phone technology.
-It also deals with different funding opportunities for research projects and health promotion initiatives and how such an application is structured.
+This course will also cover behaviour change models and techniques, such as motivational interviewing.
+The course also deals with different funding opportunities for research projects and health promotion initiatives and how such an application is structured.